matezito/wordpress-headless/README.md

 and then rename .env.local.example to .env.local and configure with your own data (GraphQL URL and site domain).

-In your WordPress instalation create a plugin with this code: https://gist.github.com/matezito/3f357454a3daf7a03dd8ceed58a0ffeb (remeber, your WP installation must have a WPGraphQL plugin https://wordpress.org/plugins/wp-graphql/.
+In your WordPress instalation create a plugin with this code: https://gist.github.com/matezito/3f357454a3daf7a03dd8ceed58a0ffeb (remember, your WP installation must have installed the WPGraphQL plugin https://wordpress.org/plugins/wp-graphql/.
 Also the installation must have a logo and favicon image added)

 Good!
 Now run: